-The reason I didn’t give you a breakfast recommendation yet is that this is where you’ll find the Nashville Farmer’s Market.
+The reason I didn’t give you a breakfast recommendation yet is that you’ll find plenty of options at the Nashville Farmer’s Market.
 The market is home to 20 different local shops and restaurants.
 It’s definitely a must-visit for a weekend in Nashville.

 While you’re over here, you can also drop into the Tennessee State Museum.
 It’s the best place to learn all about the history of the Volunteer State.
-It’s also totally free.
+I also like it because it’s totally free.

 Once again, I’ll present a few different options for you to enjoy the 2nd half of your weekend in Nashville.

 If it’s a beautiful day outside, you may want to head on over to Centennial Park.
-Home to a full-scale replica of the Parthenon, you’ll see why Nashville is also called “The Athens of the South.”
+It’s home to a full-scale replica of the Parthenon, so you’ll see why Nashville is also called “The Athens of the South.”

 This large public park is the perfect place to enjoy some time outside, with a lake, hiking trails, and much more.
 There are often cultural events here, including free concerts.